swfly/AutoSong/readme.md

 While this demands significantly more VRAM and compute than local models, it is essential to the goal of coherent music generation from start to finish.

+## 🚧 New Direction: Two-Stage Generation with VAE & AR

+To improve the structure and semantic coherence of generated music, we are shifting to a **two-stage architecture** that separates **latent content modeling** from **low-level audio generation**.
+This approach introduces a learned **VQ-VAE** to produce meaningful, compact latent representations, enabling a more structured and efficient autoregressive modeling stage.

+---

+### 🧱 Architecture Overview

+1. **Stage 1: VQ-VAE**

+    - The VQ-VAE compresses each audio segment into a pair of discrete latent codes:
+        - One represents **general acoustic content** (e.g., instrumental texture)
+        - The other can optionally represent **vocal content**, and may be zeroed during training to simulate instrumental-only inputs

+    - During training, the VQ-VAE decoder reconstructs a segment using **contextual latent input**:
+        ```
+        [ z_prev_0, z_prev_1,  z_curr_0, z_curr_1,  z_next_0, z_next_1 ]
+        ```

+    - The VQ-VAE operates directly on **EnCodec token sequences** and learns to reconstruct them using a 6-block latent input context.

+2. **Stage 2: Autoregressive Transformer**

+    - A GPT-style transformer is trained to **autoregress over the VQ-VAE latent codes**, conditioned on full lyrics and genre.
+    - This stage models high-level musical form, phrasing, and structural dependencies at the latent level.
+    - Input: `[lyrics]` → Output: `[z₁, z₂, ..., zₖ]`
+    - These predicted latents are then passed to the VQ-VAE decoder to generate full EnCodec sequences and ultimately audio.

+---

+### 🎯 Why This Design?

+This hierarchical factorization addresses multiple limitations of the earlier flat token autoregression approach:

+- **Latent Compression**: Reduces sequence length and entropy for the AR model
+- **Semantic Abstraction**: Latent tokens are learned, not fixed EnCodec tokens, enabling meaningful reuse and structure
+- **Decoupled Roles**:
+    - VQ-VAE handles **acoustic realism** and local fidelity
+    - Transformer handles **structure and lyrical alignment**

+---

+### 🔄 Training Strategy

+- **VQ-VAE** is trained first in isolation using a reconstruction objective over EnCodec tokens.
+- The **AR Transformer** is then trained over sequences of VQ latents.
+- Final system can be fine-tuned jointly or kept modular depending on compute constraints.

+---

 ## 🧪 Formal Full-Context Training
 This project includes a **formal training script** that performs full-sequence training with constant VRAM usage.
 The goal is to explore generalization from lyrics and genre across a dataset of diverse music tracks.